 Challenge #3: Being lonely

-Don’t let the fear or the potential of being lonely prevent you from embarking on a new adventure and impede your decision to become an expatriate in a foreign country.
-It is extremely common for a new expat to feel lonely when they first move abroad.
-A key point to target when you relocate to a foreign country is to build strong relationships with the people around you.
-This will surely take some time, but it is important to try your best to form some bonds with the people and the city in which you now call home.
+Don’t let the fear or the potential of being lonely prevent you from embarking on a new adventure.
+Don’t even make it impede your decision to become an expatriate in a foreign country.
+Feeling alone is one of the common challenges faced by expats when they first move abroad.
+The key is to build strong relationships with the people around you.
+It will surely take some time, but it is essential to form some bonds with the people and the city.
+Besides, it’s your new home!

 Challenge #4: Finances & money management